Aiven-Open/klaw-docs/docs/docs/HowTo/exportimport/importdata.md

 # Import Klaw data

-Klaw administrators can import Klaw metadata into another brand new instance (or existing) of Klaw.
+Klaw administrators can import Klaw metadata into another brand-new instance (or existing) of Klaw.

 ## How this can be helpful ?